petrbouchal/statnipokladna/README.md

                         ref = github_release())
 ```

-or the latest development version with
+or the latest in-development version with

 ``` r
 remotes::install_github("petrbouchal/statnipokladna",